-Both the SD-VGT energy tool adopted from engineering and the FD-FFT energy tool from physics have yielded extremely similar results with interesting clues.
-They also provide some useful interpretations of biomedical results from this research work on CVD risk % resulting from eAG, BW, and Food.
-This particular article has further offered additional proof regarding the appropriate selection of the second FD variable of (strainstress) instead of the first FD variable of (strainviscosity).
-The simulation of the hysteresis loop area using the second FD variable of (strainstress) would offer a set of better-fitted energy values compared to using the first FD variable of (strainviscosity).
+Both the SD-VGT energy tool adopted from engineering and the FD-FFT energy tool from physics have yielded extremely similar results.
+They also provide some useful interpretations of biomedical results from the study of CKD risk % versus A1C, ACR, and urination frequency at night.
+This particular article has offered further proof regarding the appropriate selection of the FD variable of (strainstress).